AGhost-7/docker-dev/readme.md

 host file system.
 Ivy is extremely slow at resolving dependencies.
 There is only a `latest` tag for the scala image.
 - `pg-dev`: Postgresql image with pgcli, a command line client with autocompletions and syntax highlighting.
+There is also a web based client ([pgweb](https://github.com/sosedoff/pgweb)) that binds to the 8081 port.
 Tags correspond to the Postgresql version, and the only version currently available is Postgresql 9.3 (so there's just a `9.3` tag atm).
 - `my-dev`: MySql image with mycli utility.
 There is only a `5.6` image.

 ## Vim Configuration